Jawad El Yamiq

-Jawad El Yamiq (جواد الياميق; born 29 February 1992) is a Moroccan professional footballer who plays as a centre-back for La Liga club Real Valladolid and the Morocco national team.
+Jawad El Yamiq (جواد الياميق; born 29 February 1992) is a Moroccan professional footballer who plays as a centre-back for Saudi club Al-Najma and the Morocco national team.
+He began his professional career playing for Olympique Khouribga.

+A full international for Morocco since 2017, El Yamiq represented the nation at the 2022 FIFA World Cup and the 2018 African Nations Championship.

 Club career

 In the 2014–15 Botola, El Yamiq's Olympique Khouribga finished as runners-up to Wydad AC and won the Moroccan Throne Cup by beating FUS Rabat in the final.